jfeng-salesforce/sfdx-core/messages/scratchOrgErrorCodes.md

 The template specified in the Scratch Definition isn’t supported.
 Specify a generic edition (such as Developer or Enterprise), or specify a template ID.

+# C-1035

+The snapshot is no longer valid.
+Please delete and create a new snapshot, or select a different snapshot.

 # C-9999

 A fatal signup error occurred.
 Please try again.
 If you still see this error, contact Salesforce Support for assistance